Europe storms: Ships collide off Dutch coast; crew evacuated

 A freighter called the Julietta D collided with another boat about 20 miles (32 kilometers) west of the port of Ijmuiden, said Edward Zwitser, a spokesman for the Royal Dutch Lifeboat Company.
 The other boat, the Pechora Star, also was damaged, but was able to continue its voyage.

 The Dutch coast guard said that all crew members were rescued.
 It didn’t immediately provide more details of the rescue on the high seas amid powerful winds.
+Dutch television showed the rescued crew arriving in a helicopter at Amsterdam’s Schiphol Airport.

 Three helicopters, including one from Belgium, were involved in the rescue operation.